 - Business Continuity

 The frequency and magnitude of security breaches continue to rise.
 Target, LinkedIn, Home Depot, Twitter, Wendy’s, Sony, and the list is growing.
 Even more worrisome, many breaches go unreported or worse yet, undiscovered.
 C-level executives are increasingly concerned with protecting their companies from security breaches.
-LightEdge’s Chief Security and Compliance Officer, Jake Gibson, explores what questions C-Level executives are currently asking in regard to security and what we should be asking.
+LightEdge’s Chief Security and Compliance Officer explores what questions C-Level executives are currently asking in regard to security and what we should be asking.
 With the spotlight on Information Security, business leaders are asking:

 A firewall and Antivirus software were once considered a solid security strategy.
 While these are still good practices, this strategy is like locking your car doors.
 It keeps us from being an easy target, but will not protect us from the level of sophistication today’s cyber criminals have at their disposal.

 If your organization isn’t as secure as it could be, what can you do?
 The current market for security tools is hard to navigate.
 Forty-five major vendors offer 85 major security tools from which organizations can choose.
 Once the tools are purchased, you are left on your own to integrate and layer these tools, which are oftentimes incompatible with each other.Download

 Widespread connectivity creates many entryways for cybercriminals to hack your network.
 When data falls into the wrong hands, the consequences can be devastating.
 Accounting for all of the traveling data across your computers, mobile devices, databases and cloud systems is a serious challenge.
 Luckily, there are tried-and-true methods to safeguard your assets—and encryption is at the top of that list.Download